AmirulAndalib/blueprint-studio/README.md

 **Note:** The Git Changes panel appears automatically when you have uncommitted changes and disappears when everything is committed.
 No manual refresh needed!

 📖 **Full Guide:** See [GITHUB_AUTH_QUICKSTART.md](./GITHUB_AUTH_QUICKSTART.md) for complete instructions.

+### SFTP & Embedded Terminal 🖥️
+Blueprint Studio can manage files outside your Home Assistant config directory through saved SSH/SFTP hosts.

+- Enable **SFTP Integration** and **SSH (Terminal) Integration** in Settings → Integrations
+- Add a host with password authentication or a private key
+- Browse remote folders from the SFTP sidebar
+- Open remote text files in normal editor tabs and save them back over SFTP
+- Preview remote media files through secure short-lived stream links
+- Use the embedded terminal for local commands or SSH sessions to saved hosts

+### Gitea Integration 🏠
+Use Gitea when you prefer a self-hosted Git server instead of GitHub.

+- Enable **Gitea Integration** in Settings → Integrations
+- Configure your server URL, username, and token
+- Create repositories, add remotes, stage files, commit, pull, push, and recover stuck syncs from the Gitea panel

+### Developer Tools 🧰
+Blueprint Studio includes Home Assistant-aware tools for quick testing while you edit:

+- Action caller with form and YAML modes
+- Template renderer for Jinja testing
+- Entity/state browser
+- Config check and YAML reload helpers

 ---